ghodulik95/SignalFilters/README.txt

 with a b input of the binomial coefficients up to N.
 The processInput function simple sets the output to the output of calling filter on the contained FIRFilter.

+ERROR Handling:
+Some of these classes will not allow null input.
+Therefore a null check in processInput() and factory methods will throw a NullPointerException.

+Testing:
+For each concrete class, I test filtering several inputs.

+Handling optional reset:
+reset() is an abstract function in Filter.
+Each class may handle reset a little differently so it must be overwritten.
+For example, the reset for ScalarLinearFilter is very specific, but in AveragingFilter, it would just be resetting the calculated average and the size.